 With the per diem method, the number of days from the date of your injury to the date your doctor releases you is multiplied by a daily rate (per diem).
 For example, if your per diem is $300 and it took you 500 days to recover, you would claim $150,000 in pain and suffering damages.

 Your attorney will assess your specific circumstances and consider the facts of your claim and the impact of your injuries to determine a reasonable amount for pain and suffering damages.
-Before accepting a settlement, it is also a good idea to speak to an estate planning attorney to ensure that any compensation you receive is distributed as you wish in the event of your passing.
+Before accepting a settlement, it is also a good idea to speak to an estate planning attorney in Chester County to ensure that any compensation you receive is distributed as you wish in the event of your passing.

 Understanding the multifaceted aspects of pain and suffering damages can be challenging.
 Contact a Pennsylvania personal injury lawyer to find out more about how they can help protect your rights and interests.